-Now take a look at each company’s brand identity.
+Now take a look at each competitor’s brand identity.
 Are they all working off of slight variations of the same color palette?
 The same monotonous tone and key value propositions?

 Think of it this way.
 We’re consuming more than ever before.
-While we toggle between listening to music, scrolling through Instagram, and tuning into the latest breaking news, it’s practically impossible to comprehend the number of advertisements placed in front of us at any given moment.
-Not to mention, half of them are precisely targeted toward your interests and buying behaviors.
+Between scrolling TikTok and tuning into our favorite shows, there’s an infinite number of advertisements in front of us at any given moment.
+Not to mention, most of them are precisely targeted toward our interests and buying behaviors.

 So keep it simple.